Derived Hecke algebra and cohomology of arithmetic groups: The trivial representation

-Both sides here carry compatible coproducts; for the right hand-side we can take the coproduct induced by ``intertwining'' map (see e.g. \cite[Chapter 2]{Srinivas}) $\GL_{\infty} \times \GL_{\infty} \rightarrow \GL_{\infty}.$ The corresponding Pontryagin product on homology will be denoted by $*$.
+The corresponding Pontryagin product on homology will be denoted by $*$.

-In what follows, we fix $N$ to be divisible by $d^2$ and chosen so large that \begin{itemize} \item[-] the inclusion $\GL_N \hookrightarrow \GL_{\infty}$ induces an isomorphism of integral group homology in degrees $\leq d^2$, both with entries in $\mathcal{O}$ and with entries in any residue field (the ranges of homological stability are uniform: \cite{vdK}).
+In what follows, we fix $N$ to be divisible by $d^2$ and chosen so large that \begin{itemize} \item[-] the inclusion $\GL_N \hookrightarrow \GL_{\infty}$ induces an isomorphism of integral group homology in degrees $\leq d^2$, both with entries in $\mathcal{O}_F$ and with entries in any residue field.
+(This is possible because, by a theorem of van der Kallen \cite[p.
+289]{vdK}, the range of homological stability can be taken uniformly in these cases; indeed, van der Kallen's bounds for stability involve only the Krull dimension in the case of commutative rings.)

 We will denote the stabilization map

 by $a \mapsto a^{(\infty)}$ and its inverse by $b \mapsto b^{(N)}$.
 We will use this notation for any choice of coefficients, not merely $\Z$.